pyenv/pyenv/README.md

   * You may run `eval "$(pyenv init --path)"` instead to just enable shims, without shell integration

 The below setup should work for the vast majority of users for common use cases.
-See [Advanvced configuration](#advanced-configuration) for details and more configuration options.
+See [Advanced configuration](#advanced-configuration) for details and more configuration options.

   - For **bash**: